SAGE-Lab/SpecPro/README.md

 ## Build and Run

 You can build a new distribution of the software simply running in the project dir the following command:

     ./gradlew build

 It will automatically build a .zip and a .tar files in the `build/distributions` directory.
 To run SpecPro simply decompress one of the two files and execute the command

     ./bin/SpecPro

 It will prompt the help message showing the list of available options.

-   There are many way to run SpecPro and they differ for the kind of output generated.
-   There are 4 output provided:

-   * SMV with INVAR, generate a NuSMV problem with inequalities managed by INVAR

-         ./bin/SpecPro --nusmv <inputfile> <outputfile>

-   * SMV without INVAR generate a NuSMV problem with inequalities written into LTLSPEC

-         ./bin/SpecPro --nusmv --noinvar <inputfile> <outputfile>

-   * PANDA output, it writes the formula as a LTL, used by PANDA tool

-         ./bin/SpecPro --panda <inputfile> <outputfile>

-   * AALTA output, it writes the formula as a LTL, used by AALTA tool (add --negated option if you want the negated formula)

-         ./bin/SpecPro --aalta <inputfile> <outputfile>

 Alternatively, you can run the application directly with gradle, substituting `argN` as needed.

     ./gradlew run -PappArgs="['arg1', 'args2', 'args3']"

+There are many way to run SpecPro and they differ for the kind of output generated.

+Using one of the following flags, it is possible to target one of three main model checker supported:

+* `-n` or `--nusmv` (default option) to target NuSMV/NuXMV

+* `-a` or `--alta` to target Aalta

+* `-p` or `--panda` to target Panda

+For NuSMV, SpecPro also supports the `--noinvar` option: it encodes the inequality invariants directly into the LTLSPEC instead that as INVAR.

+SpecPro currently performs three main tasks:

+* `-t` (default) translate the requirement specification into the corresponding satisfiability checking problem

+* `-c` translate and perform the Consistency Checking of the input requirement specification.
+In order to use this option, the `SPECPRO_NUSMV` environment variable has to be set if NuSMV is the chosen model checker, and `SPECPRO_AALTA` if Aalta is the choosen one (Panda is currently not supported).

+* `-m` to perform the Inconsistency Explanation (or equivalently MUC extraction) of the inconsistent specification.
+       `SPECPRO_NUSMV` or `SPECPRO_AALTA` has to be set as in the consistency checking task.

+An exampple is:

+    ./bin/SpecPro --nusmv -t -i <inputfile> -o <outputfile>

 ## Build the grammars